saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``False``

-If authentication fails due to SaltReqTimeoutError during a ping_interval, this setting, when set to ``True``, will cause a sub minion process to restart.
+If authentication fails due to SaltReqTimeoutError during a ping_interval, this setting, when set to ``True``, will cause a sub-minion process to restart.

 .. code-block:: yaml